Sticky Rice (Khao Neow)

 - Steam for approximately 30 minutes, depending on how long it was soaked.
 Check to see if the rice is cooked through by mashing it between your fingers.
 Cook until it is soft but still firm.

-Serve in place of jasmine rice with your next Asian meal, especially with grilled chicken (gy yang).
+Serve in place of jasmine rice with your next Thai or Asian meal, especially with grilled chicken (gai yang) or papaya salad (som tum).